 - As a result of the preceding processes, the final data of D5:D14 will look like this.

 - However, we have other columns where data is not right aligned.
 To accomplish this, we have selected the remaining left-aligned cells of B5:C14.

 - Now, on the Developer tab, select the Macros button.

 - The Macro wizard appears when you complete this step.
 To run the Macro, click the Run button.

-Follow these steps and stages to right align in excel.
+Follow these steps and stages to right align in Excel.
 You are welcome to download the workbook and use it for your own practice.
-If you have any questions, concerns, or suggestions, please leave them in the comments section in the comments box of our blog ExcelDemy.
+If you have any questions, concerns, or suggestions, please leave them in the comments section below or on our forum.